 - You work together with the applicants on a paid trial project.

-- In case of a successfully completed trial, you can hire the developers as ongoing contractors or full-time employees.
+- If you feel that the trial was completed successfully, you can hire the developers as ongoing contractors or full-time employees.

 - You can either pay the developers on an hourly basis via Moonlight or hire them directly.